webis-de/small-text/docs/index.rst

 Common Patterns
 ===============

-Patterns to common challenges when building experiments and/or applications.
+We provide patterns to common challenges when building experiments and/or applications, such as :doc:`patterns/pool` and :doc:`patterns/serialization`.

 .. toctree::
    :caption: Common Patterns